WheatonCS/Lexos/InTheMargins/Prepare/Scrub/scrubber_ITM.md

 6. Scrub Tags: Handle tags such as those used in XML, HTML, or SGML.
 When this option is selected, a gear appears which once selected allows you to choose one of four options to handle all the tags at once or individually:
   1. Remove Tag Only (default): &lt;tag&gt;content&lt;/tag&gt; would be replaced by _content_
-  2. Remove Element and All Its Contents: <tag>content</tag> would be entirely removed
+  2. Remove Element and All Its Contents: &lt;tag&gt;content&lt;/tag&gt; would be entirely removed
-  3. Replace Element's Contents with Attribute Value: Assuming you entered _new content_ for your attribute value, <tag>content</tag> would be replaced with _new content_.
+  3. Replace Element's Contents with Attribute Value: Assuming you entered _new content_ for your attribute value, &lt;tag&gt;content&lt;/tag&gt; would be replaced with _new content_.
   4. Leave Tag Alone: All tags and their contents will remain in the text.

+##Additional Options
+7. Stop Words/Keep Words:
+8. Lemmas:
+9. Consolidations:
+10. Special Characters:

 ## Scrubbing Topic
 1. Gutenberg.org files